OptimalBits/bull/docs/README.md

 The value returned by your process function will be stored in the jobs object and can be accessed later on, for example in a listener for the `completed` event.

-Sometimes you need to provide job's _progress_ information to an external listener, this can be easily accomplished by using the `progress` method on the job object:
+Sometimes you need to provide a job's _progress_ information to an external listener, this can be easily accomplished by using the `progress` method on the job object:

 ```js